LuigiXHero/OoT-Randomizer-Music-Pack/README.md

+THIS HAS NOW BEEN MERGED INTO DARUNIA'S JOY PACK: https://github.com/DaruniasJoy/OoT-Custom-Sequences

+The only exception is What is Love by Hadaway which you can grab from here.

 Various Ports for ZOOTR

 Note: I'm lacking a lot of credits due to being a midi horder and not knowing where I got many of the midis from, i'm still searching and filling in the blanks but it's going to take a while, if you know please leave it as an issue on the github and i'll fix it right away.
 A lot of them are probably from https://www.vgmusic.com/ if you want to help look at all.